 9. Inadequate sleep

-Symptoms of Hormonal Imbalance
+1. Symptoms of Hormonal Imbalance

-Hormone levels fluctuate at a much faster rate during Premature Menopause, leading to severe functional Menopause Symptoms.
+Hormone levels fluctuate at a much faster rate during Early Menopause, leading to severe functional Menopause Symptoms.

 - Frequent Urinary Tract Infections (UTI)

-- Hot flushes
+- Hot flashes

 - Night Sweats